 Figure 4.
-Model performance (measured by AUC\PR) varies with structural quality (measured by GDT) on DNA-180-Test.
-The scatters represent the GDT and AUC\PR of each protein, and the linerepresents the change of the average AUC\PR with respect to the average GDT, which is calculated by sorting the proteins by GDT and dividing them into eight bins.
+Model performance (measured by AUC{PR}) varies with structural quality (measured by GDT) on DNA-180-Test.
+The blue scatters represent the GDT and AUC{PR} of each protein, and the red scatters represent the average GDT and AUC{PR} per bin after sorting the proteins by GDT and dividing them into eight bins.